gourav19102/Image-Segmentation-Defect-detection-in-steel-/README.md

 # IMAGE_SEGMENTATION
-This repository offers a comparison study of three image segmentation models: UNET, LINKNET, and UNET++.
+This repository offers a comparison study of two image segmentation models: UNET and LINKNET.
 The image segmentation use case here will be the kaggle-hosted severstal steel defect detection problem.

 ## DATASET USED:
 [Severstal: Steel Defect Detection](https://www.kaggle.com/c/severstal-steel-defect-detection/data)